hectordev4/userBorrowBookFront/docs/userBorrowBookFront-v0.7.md

 ## How does it work

-This React implementation demonstrates form 'state management and navigation' using React Router's built-in hooks.
+This React implementation demonstrates:

+- how to  'state management and navigation' worksusing React Router's built-in hooks.
+- how `form` is designed to create a book borrowing **record**
+- how the <mark>select</mark> Material-UI component works
+- how to **package** and **send** /post the object to backend

 Here's the breakdown:

 ### Navigation & State Passing